 At first, I wasn't really sure what to do with the sweet potato slices that accompany Brys Stephens's Peruvian-style ceviche in his cookbook, The New Southern Table.
 They didn't strike me as particularly compatible with the gently pickled fish.
 Then I grabbed a slice with my hand, pretending it was a tortilla chip.
 Genius.
-The sweet starchiness of the boiled potatoes offered much more of a blank canvas for dipping than salty chips, balancing the fire of the chilies and tanginess of the lime juice.
+The sweet starchiness of the boiled potatoes offered much more of a blank canvas for dipping than salty chips, balancing the fire of the chiles and tanginess of the lime juice.

 Why I picked this recipe: I was too curious about how the sweet potatoes would work in this dish to pass it up.